 There are three databases that allow for appeals decisions to be viewed online.
 The databases contain a collection of decisions with private data and identifying data removed.
 The databases are available to members of the public interested in seeing how the appeals function has addressed particular issues.
 Individuals can search by keyword, date, human services judge or docket number.
 The three databases are:

 The frequently asked questions about state appeal hearings page has information about how to request a hearing.
 The form Information About State Appeal Hearings (DHS-2811) is also available in the DHS eDocs (eForms) library along with the form Instructions for Requesting an Appeal (DHS-0033).

 Procedures for deciding financial responsibility disputes between counties

-The Department of Human Services has the statutory authority to resolve disputes between county human services agencies regarding financial responsibility for human services programs ranging from medical assistance to commitment.
-Pursuant to its authority, the department receives about 40 requests per year.
-Procedures, information, forms, and contact information is available on the procedures for deciding financial responsibility disputes between counties Web page.
+The Department of Human Services has the statutory authority to resolve disputes between county human services agencies regarding financial responsibility for human services programs ranging from Medical Assistance to commitment, which are reviewed by the Appeals Division.
+Procedures, information, forms and contact information is available on the procedures for deciding financial responsibility disputes between counties Web page.